 As the largest island in the Mediterranean, Sicily’s already got a lot to offer even the most jaded of travellers.
 There’s the city of Syracuse, dating back to antiquity where the streets and surrounding countryside are studded with priceless ancient monuments.
 Then there’s Mount Etna, one of the world’s most active volcanoes and Sicily’s fiery heart, where you can wander around fields of solidified lava and take in some magnificent views (make sure you get a guide though, as it’s prohibited to venture up unaccompanied!).
 See it all when you plan your wine holidays here with us, but first, have a look at the three best holiday villas in Sicily.

-But if you think Sicily is just an extension of the Italian mainland, you couldn’t be more wrong – and it’s certainly not the kind of thing you should ever say in front of a genuine Sicilian.
+If you think Sicily is just an extension of the Italian mainland, you couldn’t be more wrong – and it’s certainly not the kind of thing you should ever say in front of a genuine Sicilian.
 The island is fiercely proud of its culture and identity, from the aforementioned history and archaeological treasures to the fantastic rural countryside.
 Richly fertile thanks to its abundance of volcanic soil, the farms and fields of Sicily produce some fantastic ingredients for the unique Sicilian cuisine – a fusion of Italian, Arabic and Greek cookery that’s as representative of the island’s history as Etna’s towering presence in the East.

 So why mitigate that atmosphere by staying in a faceless hotel chain?
 The island offers a host of authentic and luxurious holiday homes that’ll add a whole new dimension to your stay, and are great value for money too, so choosing where to stay in Sicily is an important decision.
 We checked out Oliver’s Travels, who specialise in luxury holiday homes, and picked three of our absolute favourites.